MrBetta520/MSSA-Assignment-1.1/README.md

 Assignment 1.3.1 Write a program in C# to calculate area of triangle, square and rectangle.
 Write 3 different functions for each shape to take dimensions of figure and display the area.
 You may create menus.

 Assignment 1.3.2 Write a program in C# to read n number of values in an array and display it in reverse order.

+Assignment 1.3.3 Write a program to sort an integer array in ascending and descending order.
+Array can be created with hard coded values.